Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       A new directory matching your `--system-name` argument will now exist in your working directory.

-      > **`IMPORTANT`** After generating a configuration, a visual audit of the generated files for network data should be performed.

       > **Important:** After generating a configuration, a visual audit of the generated files for network data should be performed.
       >
       > **Special Notes:** Certain parameters to `csi config init` may be hard to grasp on first-time configuration generations: